oneapi-src/oneDAL/samples/scala/spark/README.md

 You can manage the list of running samples by changing the `Spark_samples_list` variable in the `./launcher.sh` script.

-From the `{ia32|intel64}` parameters, select the one that matches the architecture parameter you provided to the `daalvars.sh` script.
+From the `{ia32|intel64}` parameters, select the one that matches the architecture parameter you provided to the `vars.sh` script.
 If no parameters are defined for the `make` command, the Intel(R) 64 architecture is used by default.

 For each algorithm, the results are stored in the `/_results/<sample_name>/<sample_name>.res` file.